This post contains affiliate links.

 3. Mnemonics and Mental Systems

 With this section playing a higher role in mentalism, he stresses that a great mentalist should be able to make good predictions that are accurate.
-And to do that, he tackles the Drawing Room and others brilliant ones like switches, indexes, envelopes, and forces.
+To do that, he tackles the Drawing Room and other brilliant ones like switches, indexes, envelopes, and forces.

 5. Blindfolds and X-rays

-Here, he unfolds the mystery behind blindfolds and helps you get the best genuine blindfolds, the trick and idea of each trick you use with them and a number of tricks as well that you can stage using them.
+Here, he unfolds the mystery behind blindfolds and helps you get the best genuine blindfolds, the method and idea of each trick you use with them.